GlobalCitizenshipFoundation/global-gateway/docs.md

 *   **Conflicting Route Fix:** Removed the conflicting `src/app/(portal)/dashboard/page.tsx` file to resolve the build error.

 **What to do next:**
-Based on the `Architecture.md` roadmap, the next logical step is to focus on the remaining aspects of **Vertical 3: Packages & Individual Assignments**.
-Specifically, we should implement the "Packages" concept, which could involve grouping multiple campaigns or pathways together, and further define "Individual Assignments" beyond just reviewer assignments, potentially for assigning specific tasks or roles to users within a program or campaign.
-This will involve:
+Based on the `Architecture.md` roadmap, the next logical step is to focus on the remaining aspects of **Vertical 3: Individual Assignments**.
+This involves defining and implementing a system for assigning specific tasks or roles to users within a package, program, or campaign, beyond just the existing reviewer assignments.
+This would require:
-1.  **Database Schema:** Defining a new table (e.g., `packages`) and potentially a `package_assignments` table.
+1.  **Database Schema:** Defining a new table (e.g., `individual_assignments`) to store these assignments.
-2.  **Service Layer:** Developing new services for package and assignment management.
+2.  **Service Layer:** Developing new services for managing these individual assignments.
-3.  **Backend (Server Actions):** Creating Server Actions to interact with these new services.
+3.  **Backend (Server Actions):** Creating Server Actions for CRUD operations on individual assignments, including authorization.
-4.  **Frontend (UI):** Building the UI for creating, viewing, and managing packages and individual assignments.
+4.  **Frontend (UI):** Building components to display and manage these assignments, potentially integrated into existing detail pages (e.g., Campaign Detail, Program Detail) or a new dedicated dashboard.